Vyral/mark-callender/_posts/2022-01-25-showing-you-around-my-new-listing.md

 {% include excerpt.html %}

 Today I’m bringing you up to Princeton, Minnesota, to show you one of my new listings.
 It’s a one-level, 1,800 square foot home with three beds and two baths.
-It sits on 10 acres of land with a detached two-car garage, a 40 by 80 outbuilding, and another garage in the back.
+It sits on 10 acres of land with a detached two-car garage, a 40-by-80 outbuilding, and another garage in the back.
 This is a beautiful property, so I wanted to give you a look.

 **You can watch the full tour above, or you can skip to each section using the timestamps provided below:&nbsp;**